ansible/ansible-documentation/docs/docsite/rst/scenario_guides/guide_azure.rst

 Host Groups
 ...........

-By default hosts are grouped by:
+By default, hosts are grouped by:

 * azure (all hosts)
 * location name